DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 be used to authenticate clients.
 More complex authentication schemes are out of scope for this document but can be implemented using CONNECT-IP extensions.

+Since CONNECT-IP endpoints can proxy IP packets send by their peer, they SHOULD follow the guidance in {{!BCP38=RFC2827}} to help prevent denial of service attacks.

 # IANA Considerations {#iana}